A Basic Compositional Model for Spiking Neural Networks: The Spiking Neural Network Model

-\paragraph{Identity network:} This has one input neuron and one output neuron, connected by an edge with weight $w$.
-The output neuron has bias $b$.
-We define $b = L$ and $w = 2L$.
-Then we have
+\paragraph{Identity network:} The Identity network has one input neuron $x$ and one output neuron $y$, connected by an edge with weight $w$.
+The output neuron $y$ has bias $b$.
+Here we define $b = L$ and $w = 2L$.

-With these settings, we get potential $-b$ and firing probability $\delta$ when the input firing state is $0$, and potential $w - b = b$ and firing probability $1-\delta$ when the input firing state is $1$.
-More precisely, consider just the input firing state at time $0$.
-Whether it is $0$ or $1$, the probability that the output firing state at time $1$ is the same is exactly $1 - \delta$.
+With these settings, we get potential $w - b = 2L - L = L$ and (expanding $L$, plugging into the sigmoid function, and using the calculations above) output firing probability $1-\delta$, in the case where the input fires.
+Similarly, we get potential $-b = -L$ and output firing probability $\delta$, in the case where the input does not fire.
+Combining these two claims, consider the firing state of $x$ at time $0$.
+Whether it is $0$ or $1$, the probability that $y$'s firing state at time $1$ is the same as $x$'s firing state at time $0$ is exactly $1 - \delta$.

-Our model also describes what happens with an arbitrary infinite input firing sequence, not just the initial inputs.
-Let $\beta_{in}$ be an arbitrary infinite firing sequence for the input neuron.